bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 }
 ```

-However, this is indiscriminant and will update _every_ `Message` type in your application.
+However, this is indiscriminate and will update _every_ `Message` type in your application.
 Instead, it's likely that you'll want more fine-grained control over which `Messages` update in `FixedUpdate` versus those that update every frame.
 We'll have to access each individual `Messages<M>` resource to accomplish this.